-Dementia is a general term that refers to degenerative neurological problems that affect all aspects of a person’s overall mental, emotional, and physical well-being.
-Although there is no definitive cure for the disease, there are several ways to help dementia patients manage symptoms and live their lives to the fullest.
+Dementia is a general term that refers to degenerative neurological problems that affect a person’s memory and cognitive function, and thus all aspects of overall mental, emotional, and physical well-being.
+The disease is progressive, which is to say it deteriorates over time and is irreversible.

 There are a handful of factors that can cause dementia, including pre-existing health complications, age, brain health, and genetics.
 Contrary to popular belief, it isn’t a normal part of ageing and the causes may vary from person to person.

 Although dementia does not directly cause death, the side effects put patients at risk for infections if they don’t receive the right treatment.
 There is no way to prevent dementia – instead, the most reliable choice is to lead a healthy lifestyle and maintain an active routine to help the mind and body function at optimal levels.
 At best, slowing down brain cell degeneration and managing symptoms are the only ways to directly deal with the disease.